RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 ~ 6 bytes
 ```

-We encode output paths such that their natural order corresponds to their age.
+We encode output paths such that their natural order corresponds to their chronlogical orcer.
 Therefore, a path's most significant bits is its block index.

 **Side note:** No block can have 3000 transactions with 3000 outputs.
 UTXO paths do not have 6 byte of entropy and thus compress well.